deuxfleurs-org/garage/doc/book/cookbook/monitoring.md

 The number of block hashes that we were unable to resync last time we tried.
 **THIS SHOULD BE ZERO, OR FALL BACK TO ZERO RAPIDLY, IN A HEALTHY CLUSTER.**
+Persistent nonzero values indicate that some data is likely to be lost.

 ```
 block_resync_errored_blocks 0